Last Updated: April 15, 2026

 • Never share the recovery phrase with anyone

-Keep your first setup boring and simple.
+Keep your first setup simple.
 Fancy features can come later.

 Fund Your Account And Understand Fees